-- Averted- and how- in Dolphin Tale.
-The movie takes place in Clearwater, Florida.
-Which is not an obscure little town- but not one of the major 4 Florida cities either (though it is just west of one- Tampa).
-It is based on a real story- and they kept the actual specific West Central Florida location instead of moving it to the better known Miami.
+- Averted in Dolphin Tale.
+The movie takes place in Clearwater, Florida — not an obscure little town, but not one of the major four Florida cities, either (though it is just west of one: Tampa).
+It is based on a real story, and they kept the actual specific West Central Florida location instead of moving it to the better-known Miami.

 - Almost all Elmore Leonard crime novels, largely because Leonard is a Miami-based author.
 Dave Barry has also set his fiction in Miami for the same reason.
 In 1996, Barry, Leonard and 11 other Florida writers, some of whom also set most of their works or one or more series in Miami, collaborated on a Miami-set comedy mystery novel entitled Naked Came The Manatee.

 - Averted with American Girl Maryellen Larkin.
 She lives in Daytona Beach with her family.

 - Miami Vice is a Buddy Cop Show set in Miami.

 - CSI: Miami is a forensic detective drama based in Miami-Dade county.